Minnesota State Mavericks football

 The Minnesota State Mavericks football program is the intercollegiate American football team for the Minnesota State University, Mankato located in the U.S. state of Minnesota.

 The team plays in NCAA Division II and is a member of the Northern Sun Intercollegiate Conference.
 Since 1962, they have played in Blakeslee Stadium, with a natural grass field and a capacity of 7,000.

-The current head coach is Todd Hoffner, who has led Minnesota State to NCAA playoff appearances (2008, 2009, 2014, 2015, 2017, 2018 & 2019) including an appearance at the NCAA National Championship game in 2014 and 2019.
+The current head coach is Todd Hoffner, who has led Minnesota State to NCAA playoff appearances (2008, 2009, 2014, 2015, 2017, 2018, 2019, 2022, 2023 & 2024) and two appearances at the NCAA Division II National Championship game in 2014 and 2019.

-Playoff appearances
+Postseason

-NCAA Division II
+NCAA Division II playoffs

-The Mavericks have made 13 appearances in the NCAA Division II playoffs.
-Their combined record is 15–13.
+The Mavericks have made sixteen appearances in the NCAA Division II playoffs, with a combined record of 17–15.

+Bowl Game

+The Mavericks have played in the Mineral Water Bowl one time, in 2011.

 Notable former players

 Notable alumni who played in the NFL include: